quixio/quix-streams/docs/read.md

 | 3         | motor-off   | Motor has stopped          |
 | 6         | race-event3 | Race has finished          |

 Reading events from a stream is as easy as reading timeseries data.
-In this case, the SDK does not use a Buffer because we don’t need high-performance throughput, but the way we read Event Data from a `Stream` is identical.
+In this case, Quix Streams does not use a Buffer because we don’t need high-performance throughput, but the way we read Event Data from a `Stream` is identical.

 === "Python"